-It's been five years since Bella and Edward had a kid.
+It's been ten years since Bella and Edward became a thing.

 1. MTV Films optioned the "Twilight" books way back in 2004, but their version of the saga would have been so unlike the novels as to be nearly unrecognizable.
 There was talk of night-vision goggles and making Bella a cool jock instead of a shy loner and... oh, we just can't even.